top of page

 Reminders of things magical

-My painting began as a way to survive.
-I didn't feel like I fitted in, so I made my own reality, and turned the ordinary into something special.
-My paintings, in later years, were infused with the same values.
-A bit of blood, a lot of faith, and the idea that magic could still save us.
+My painting began as a way to survive; I made my own reality, turning the ordinary into something special with the idea that magic could still save us.

 I see the window ledge still dripping with yesterday’s showers.